kojiishi/east_asian_spacing/README.md

 pipx install east-asian-spacing
 ```
 You can also install with [pip].
+Please be aware that,
-If you install in the global environment,
+if you install with [pip] in the global environment,
 its dependencies may cause conflicts with other packages.
 ```sh
 pip install east-asian-spacing